TheCandidStartup/TheCandidStartup.github.io/_drafts/custom-fields-normalized-relational-database-grid-view.md

 ## Access Patterns

 As before, I'm going to focus on querying issues within a project.
 The core query needs to retrieve issues in a specific project including custom field values for each issue.
 The simplest way of doing this is to use a [LEFT JOIN](https://www.postgresql.org/docs/current/tutorial-join.html) between the issue and date_attribute tables.
-Using a LEFT join ensures that we also return issues that don't have any attributes defined.
+Using a left join ensures that we also return issues that don't have any attributes defined.

 ```
 SELECT * FROM issue LEFT JOIN date_attribute ON (data_attribute.issue = issue.id)